 Produce Safety Alliance

 FDA and the U.S. Department of Agriculture’s Agricultural Marketing Service (AMS) established the Produce Safety Alliance to provide produce farmers, along with other groups, the information they need to ensure the safety of fresh produce for consumers.
 The Produce Safety Alliance is providing fundamental, on-farm food safety knowledge and will assist farmers with the information that they will need to comply with FDA's produce safety regulation.
 It is housed at Cornell University through a USDA Agricultural Marketing Service grant funded cooperatively by both USDA and FDA.
 Cornell’s national Good Agricultural Practices (GAPs) program has been a leader in the development of education outreach materials on GAPs and in dissemination of food safety knowledge to the agricultural community.
-For more information, visit FDA's Produce Safety Activities page and the Produce Safety Alliance’s page .
+For more information, visit the Produce Safety Alliance’s page .

 FDA has also supported the establishment of a Sprout Safety Alliance in cooperation with the Institute for Food Safety and Health, Illinois Institute of Technology to conduct education and outreach to promote the safe production of fresh sprouts.
 FDA is launching this specific initiative in light of a number of outbreaks that have been attributed to sprouts, and because specific requirements for sprouts are included in the proposed rule on produce safety.
 The Alliance will develop and identify new and existing educational materials to help industry, particularly small companies, grow safe sprouts.
 Also, this effort will help prepare sprout farms to comply with the proposed produce safety rule.
 Read more on the Sprout Alliance.